Liaoliaoliaole/LOG-core/tests/README.md

   libsocketcan nopoll libmodbus dbus-1
 ```

-For a complete source build followed by both regression suites:
+For a complete source build followed by every regression suite:

 ```bash
 make all